orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 ### Adding Window Modal

-To display elements on the workspace, we will need to define them in the `layouts` method of the screen class.
+To display elements on the workspace, we will need to define them in the `layout` method of the screen class.
-The `layouts` method is responsible for returning an array of layout definitions, which define the structure and content of the page.
+The `layout` method is responsible for returning an array of layout definitions, which define the structure and content of the page.

-To add a modal window with an input field for the task name, we can update the `layouts` method as follows:
+To add a modal window with an input field for the task name, we can update the `layout` method as follows:

 ```php